arblane/Utility-Alias/README.md

 # Usage

 ## Requirements for Chat
-+ Must be in Firebot's user database
++ Chatter must be in Firebot's user database

 ## Streamer Info
 + Commands